sergekotov95/Guestline-challenge/README.md

 Using this app you can see a list of hotels with their photos, description, and rooms.

 Added functionality to filter hotels and their rooms accordingly to hotels' star rating and rooms' adults and children occupancy.

+## Bilding App
+To build the application you should run:
+1. download the source code or clone a repo
+2. npm i
+3. npm start